-The Young Eagles is a program developed by the Experimental Aircraft Association (EAA) and cosponsored by the Chicago DODO Chapter of Tuskegee Airmen, to introduce children, ages 8 to 17 to the exciting world of powered flight.
+The Young Eagles is a program developed by the Experimental Aircraft Association (EAA) to introduce children, ages 8 to 17 to the exciting world of powered flight.

-Tuskegee Airmen Young Eagles Success Story.
+EAA Young Eagles Success Story.
 Pictured are(left to right) members of the Chicago “DODO” Chapter, Tuskegee Airmen, Inc. Keith Renfroe, Vic Croswell, Ken Rapier, John Dixon (Young Eagles holding new Pilots License), Milt Williams and Melvin Knazze.
-John came out to the Tuskegee Airmen EAA Young Eagles rally on International Young Eagles Day, June 14, 2008, to thank the EAA and the Tuskegee Airmen for allowing him to participate in the Young Eagles Program and to share the joy of becoming a new pilot.
+John came out to the EAA Young Eagles rally on International Young Eagles Day, June 14, 2008, to thank the EAA and volunteers from the Tuskegee Airmen for allowing him to participate in the EAA Young Eagles Program and to share the joy of becoming a new pilot.
 John Dixon just completed his second year at Southern Illinois University.
-John took his Young Eagle flight with Butch Bejna at Meigs Field and went on to college to study aviation.
+John took his EAA Young Eagle flight with Butch Bejna at Meigs Field and went on to college to study aviation.
 John passed his checkride on December 4, 2007 to earn his Private Pilot Airmen Cerfificate.
 Join us in congratulating John on his accomplishment.

-Kenneth Rapier: Chief Pilot – Chicago “DODO” Chapter of TAI, Young Eagles Program
+Kenneth Rapier: Chief Pilot – Chicago “DODO” Chapter of TAI

 Ken is a 4000-hour Airline Transport Pilot and Turbo-Jet rated Flight Engineer, Certified Flight Instructor Airplane, Instrument, Multi engine, Glider.
 He is also Type rated in DC-9.
 Ken is an FAA Aviation Safety Counselor and has been the Chief Instructor for the Gary Flight Academy (a summer program to inspire youth using aviation) since its inception in 1993.